mdraperamp/file-uploader/README.md

 # Sample Suitescript File Uploader

 This example is ready to rock with suitecloud ide.
 It assumes you have the node ide installed and are creating an account customization project.

 ## Commands

+I included an updated package.json that I use to speed things up.
+Try it if you dont already have something you go to.

 #### Deploy Only